 Once again, up front discussion and consensus by the search committee are key to creating and implementing a fair assessment plan

-Consider and discuss these questions as a search committee:
+Consider and discuss these questions as a search committee before any applications are reviewed:

 – How will committee members define, disclose and handle potential conflicts of interest (COI) or potential bias or perception of bias, such as a prior relationship with an applicant or with an applicant’s adviser?
 This issue can be especially challenging if the pool includes internal applicants.